brainstormforce/wp-themes-plugins-stats/readme.txt

 = 1.0.2 =
 - New : Optimized the code.
-- New : Change in few shortcodes of themes/plugins.
+- New : Change in shortcodes of themes/plugins.
 - Fix : Transient not Updating for themes/plugins slug.

 = 1.0.1 =